pyxtal package

 get_spherical_images(**kwargs)[source]

-get the spherical image representation
+Get the spherical image representation of the crystal structure.

 Parameters:

-model – either ‘molecule’ or ‘contacts’
+• model (str) – ‘molecule’ or ‘contacts’

 Returns:

-the sph class
+sph

 get_std_representation(trans)[source]